What is Personal Income?

 Components of Personal Income

-It includes all the income received by the individual or household in a particular period.
+It includes all the income the individual or household receives in a particular period.
 There can be varied sources through which the individual or household receives any income.

 - Salaries and Wages: Compensation received from the employer towards services rendered

-- Employer contributions to 401K: Contribution by the employer for employee’s retirement benefits
+- Employer contributions to 401K: Contribution by the employer to employee’s retirement benefits

 - Bonus: Variable pay received for services rendered in employment